MORRIS ANGB RECEIVES INITIAL DELIVERY OF SLOVAK F-16 BLOCK 70 AIRCRAFT

-A U.S. Air National Guard servicemember assigned to the 162nd Wing marshals in the first Slovak-owned F-16 Block 70 at Morris Air National Guard Base, Ariz., June 13, 2024.
-The Morris ANGB is home to the Air National Guard's premier F-16 fighter pilot training unit, the 162nd Wing, providing training for coalition war-fighting partners for the United States Air Force and international allies.
-(U.S. Air National Guard photo by Senior Airman Guadalupe Beltran)
+MORRIS AIR NATIONAL GUARD BASE, Ariz,-- The Morris ANGB is home to the Air National Guard’s premier F-16 fighter pilot training unit, the 162nd Wing, providing training for coalition war-fighting partners for the United States Air Force and international allies, which is why the Department of the Air Force selected Morris ANGB to receive up to nine Slovak-owned F-16 Block 70s.
+The first Block 70 aircraft arrived here, June 13.

+“As the Slovakian air force prepares its air bases to receive their newly acquired F-16 Block 70s, it was determined that the most advantageous location to base their first aircraft was Morris ANGB,” said Col. Thomas Obrochta, 162nd Operations Group commander.
+“This will enable the first Slovakian F-16 pilots to train on their own aircraft prior to delivering them to their home nation.”

+Beyond this initial delivery of Slovak F-16s to Morris ANGB for training, two additional jets will arrive in Slovakia later this summer to begin in-country operations.
+The First F-16s with Block 70 capabilities to operate in Europe.

 |Date Taken: